NBKC Bank Business Accounts: What You Need to Know

 Additionally, these accounts are highly accessible—you can apply for one or both accounts quickly and easily online—and manage your account via computer, tablet, or mobile device.
 Plus, if you’re located in the Kansas area, you can visit one of the four NBKC branches.
 Along these lines, a common criticism of online-based banks is lack of access, especially to ATMs.
 With NBKC, however, you can use any of the 32,000 MoneyPass ATMs around the country, with no fees—plus, for any ATM you use that does charge you a fee, you have the $12 monthly refund from NBKC to cover those costs.

 Finally, all of the features of these NBKC business accounts make them easy to use and manage.
 For your business checking account, you can easily manage your day-to-day funds whether that includes depositing checks or paying bills.
 With the business savings account, you have impressive flexibility, as you’re only limited by the federal regulations.
-Plus, the Money Market account is one of the highest-yield business savings accounts out there, with an impressive .80% APY.
+Plus, the Money Market account has a .10% APY.

 All in all, whether you’re looking for a business checking account, business savings account, or both, the NBKC products are great, affordable options—especially for digital-first and newer businesses.